1991 Football League Second Division play-off final: Route to the final

-Notts County finished the regular 1991–92 season in fourth place in the Football League Second Division, the second tier of the English football league system, two places and ten points ahead of Brighton & Hove Albion.
+Notts County finished the regular 1990–91 season in fourth place in the Football League Second Division, the second tier of the English football league system, two places and ten points ahead of Brighton & Hove Albion.
 Both therefore missed out on the three automatic places for promotion to the First Division and instead took part in the play-offs, along with Middlesbrough and Millwall, to determine the fourth promoted team.
 Notts County finished seven points behind West Ham United (who were promoted in second place) and eight behind league winners Oldham Athletic.

 Brighton & Hove Albion had qualified for the play-offs with a free kick in the last minute of the final league game of the regular season, to beat Ipswich Town 2–1 and secure sixth place, despite having negative goal difference.
 Their opponents in their play-off semi-final were Millwall with the first leg taking place at the Goldstone Ground in Hove on 19 May 1991.
 Millwall took the lead on 14 minutes after a poor clearance from Ștefan Iovan found Paul Stephenson whose shot from 25 yd beat Perry Digweed in the Brighton goal.
 Five minutes before half time, Mark Barham made it 1–1 when he took advantage of poor defending from David Thompson.
 On 53 minutes, a weak backpass was intercepted by Brighton's Mike Small who score.
 Three minutes later, Clive Walker made it 3–1 and in the 60th minute, Robert Codner scored from a Small pass, with the game ending 4–1.
 Walker was forced to leave the game with a suspected broken arm.
 The return leg took place three days later at The Den in London.
-Millwall's John McGlashan scored early in the first half, but a minute after the break Codner levelled the match after converting a cross from Small.
+Millwall's John McGinlay scored early in the first half, but a minute after the break Codner levelled the match after converting a cross from Small.
 Despite late pressure from Millwall, John Robinson scored his first goal for Brighton, making it 2–1.
 No further goals were scored and Brighton progressed to the final with a 6–2 aggregate score.

 Notts County faced Middlesbrough in their play-off semi-final with the first leg being hosted at Ayresome Park in Middlesbrough.
 Phil Turner opened the scoring for the visitors when he chipped a Dave Regis pass over Andy Dibble in the Middlesbrough goal.
 Jimmy Phillips then equalised from a John Hendrie cross and the match ended 1–1.
 The second leg was held at Meadow Lane in Nottingham three days later.
 After a goalless first half, Paul Harding scored his first goal in professional football, putting the home side ahead in the 78th minute with a header from a Mark Draper cross.
 Notts County won the match 1–0, their eighth victory in nine games, and qualified for the final with a 2–1 aggregate win.